martingylling/focuspocus_release/README.md

 ## 🔗Changelog
 - [View the Changelog](./CHANGELOG.md)
 ---
-## 🛠️ Installation Instructions
+## 🛠️ Windows Installation
-1. Click the link to download the latest version for your OS.
+1. Click the link to download the latest windows version.
 2. Run the installation.
----
-## Windows users
-Windows defender may block the program from running, if that is the case follow these steps;
+3. Windows defender may block the program from running, if that is the case follow these steps;
  1. In your Windows environment, go to Start > Settings > Update & Security > Windows Security > Virus & threat protection.

  2. On the left-hand side, select Manage settings > Exclusion > Add or remove exclusions.

  3. Select Add an exclusion and choose the folder option and navigate to the installation folder (e.g. C:/FocusPocus).
 ---
 ## 💬 Feedback and Issues
 Found a bug or want to suggest a feature?
 Feel free to open an [issue](https://github.com/martingylling/focuspocus_release/issues).